whatisnuclear/website/reactor_history.md

 </div>

-Volume 2 of the delegation report (June 24, 1955), recorded AEC Chairman Strauss giving a rousing speech about how American industry was willing to cover 90% of the PDRP plant costs.
-He also hinted at the political situation, justifying the stockpiling weapons as protection against "menaces from those who have destroyed freedom in the expansion of their own ruthless philosophy".
+Volume 2 of the delegation report (June 24, 1955), recorded AEC Chairman Strauss giving a rousing speech about how American industry was willing to cover 90% of the Power Reactor Development Program plant costs.
+He also hinted at the political situation, justifying the stockpiling of weapons as protection against "menaces from those who have destroyed freedom in the expansion of their own ruthless philosophy".
 While investments in conventional weapons could only be recovered as scrap in times of peace, the nuclear material being stockpiled could be used later for peaceful purposes:

 > But when the day comes that our atomic armament is no longer required to deter
 > aggression, the nuclear material which it contains can be easily converted into